 On May 25, 2013 Edible Garden entered into a letter agreement withPalm Creek Produce, Inc. ("Palm Creek"), a Florida-basedhydroponic greenhouse grower of specialty plants.
 Palm Creeks' 1.25-acre facility is capable of producing up to 10,000 units of produce per week.
 Under the letter agreement, Edible Garden has the right to purchase and distribute a majority of Palm Creek's plant products from Palm Creek for marketing, sale and distribution.
 Under the agreement, Edible Garden will receive a sales commission of 15% of the selling price of plants sold.
 The term of the agreement is one year.
 The Company recently loaned Palm Creek approximately \$16,000 to upgrade the facility.
-The first crop is planted and harvest is expected by the end of July 2013.
+The first crop was affected by mold and had to be discarded after cleaning the system the company planted a second harvest which is expected to be ready by October 10, 2013.